-The combination of optical pumping with optical detection results in very high sensitivity, which allows one to record spectra with excellent signal to noise even from nanometer-sized structures such as quantum wells.
-At the same time, the optical excitation and detection allows one to distinguish the signal from these small structures from the much larger signals that the bulk material generates.
+The combination of optical pumping with optical detection results in very high sensitivity, which allows one to record spectra with excellent signal to noise even from nanometresized structures such as quantum wells.
+At the same time, the optical excitation and detection allow one to distinguish the signal from these small structures from the much larger signals that the bulk material generates.
 One interesting application is to study the distortions that are generated at small scales by nanostructures like quantum wells or quantum dots, but also on larger scales by the effect of electric fields or mechanical strain.

-Figure 27 shows the basic principle for the example of a nuclear spins I = 3/2, which corresponds to all 3 isotopes of Ga and As contained in GaAs.
-In an ideal GaAs crystal, the cubic site symmetry at the Ga and As sites assures that there is no electric field gradient (EFG) and the energy differences between the 4 spin states are identical, as they are split only by the Zeeman interaction.
-However, strain or electric fields, either external ones or fields generated by space charges in the material,
+Figure 27 shows the basic principle for the example of a nuclear spin I = 3/2, which corresponds to all three isotopes of Ga and As contained in GaAs.
+In an ideal GaAs crystal,